88pawankumarjha/ledger-co/README.md

 ## Running Tests

-The `npm start` command runs the test from sample input
+The `npm start` command runs the test from sample input which requires an absolute path to the test input file as a parameter while running the test case.

 ```
 npm start